logo

 1. Start building your test steps by clicking the empty field “add some action”.
 Provide a human-readable action, response, and state, if applicable.

-1. Add responses by clicking on the → icon
+1. Add states by clicking on the ▢ icon, it’s optional

 1. Start a new step by pressing Enter in the previous step